samuellukudu/GemmaHackathon/desktop-app/electron-app/README.md

 - Launch the Electron app in development mode
 - Enable hot reloading for both React and Electron

-## Building
+## Building for Distribution

+The app supports building for multiple platforms.
+All build artifacts are created in the `dist/` directory and are automatically ignored by Git.

+### Prerequisites for Building

+- Node.js 18+
+- npm or yarn
+- Platform-specific requirements (see below)

+### Development Build

-To build the app for distribution:
+To build the app for development/testing:

 ```bash
 npm run build